Super Lawyers - Badge

 When food poisoning occurs, a number of people can be liable, including the following:

-• Food producers: Food producers, such as farmers or butchers, could be liable if they don’t follow proper food safety protocols.
+• Food producers: Food producers, such as farmers, butchers, and even large corporations (often targeted in class action lawsuits and food recalls), could be liable if they don’t follow proper food safety protocols.

-• Restaurant staff: Restaurant staff who fail to cook foods to the proper temperature or wash hands when handling food ingredients may be liable when food poisoning outbreaks occur.
-Storing food improperly or cross-contaminating could also make the restaurant staff liable.
-The restaurant owner could also be liable if they fail to train staff properly.
+• Restaurant staff: Restaurant staff who fail to cook food to the proper temperature or wash their hands when handling food ingredients may be liable when food poisoning outbreaks occur.
+Storing food improperly, cross-contaminating, or any misadherence to food safety laws could also make the restaurant staff liable.

-• Catering company: Catering companies that don’t follow proper food safety regulations may be responsible if that food causes food poisoning.
-Improper transportation of food items, serving expired foods, cross-contamination, or failing to store foods properly could deem a catering company liable.
+• Catering company: Catering companies that don’t follow proper food safety regulations may be responsible if the food causes food poisoning.
+Improper transportation of food items, serving expired foods, cross-contamination, or failing to store food properly could deem a catering company liable.

-• Food supplier or manufacturer: Food suppliers or manufacturers can be liable if they don’t meet the state and federal minimum standards for producing and storing foods.
+• Food supplier or manufacturer: Food suppliers or manufacturers can be liable if they don’t meet the state and federal minimum standards for producing and storing food.

 Common Types of Foodborne Illness

-• Salmonella: Salmonella bacteria can cause either Salmonellosis or Enteric Fever, both of which are illnesses caused by food products or contaminated water.
-Common sources of salmonella include undercooked meat products, eggs, fruits, and vegetables.
+Salmonella bacteria can cause either Salmonellosis or Enteric Fever, both of which are illnesses caused by contaminated products like water and food.
+Common sources of Salmonella include raw or undercooked poultry products, eggs, fruits, and vegetables.

-• Campylobacter: Campylobacter is a bacteria found in contaminated water, unpasteurized milk or cheese, and undercooked eggs or seafood.
+Campylobacter is a bacterium found in contaminated water, unpasteurized milk or cheese, and undercooked eggs or seafood.

-• Hepatitis A: Hepatitis A can be transferred through contaminated food and water.
+Hepatitis A can be transmitted through contaminated food and water.
 Common sources of Hepatitis A include shellfish and salads with leafy greens.

-Common Symptoms and Long-Term Effects of Food Poisoning
+Common Symptoms and Long-Term Effects of Food Contamination and Poisoning

-Foodborne illnesses may present with the following symptoms:
+Many foodborne illnesses present with the following symptoms:

 • Diarrhea